Masamerc/my_python_scripts/README.md

 # my_scripts
 ---
-Collection of scripts I wrote for testing &amp; learning purpose.
+Collection of Python scripts I wrote for testing &amp; learning purpose.

 - **Pytube**: Learned to download videos from YouTube using the module
 - **Selenium**: Learnd the basics of Selenium and wrote script to bombard your friend's messenger.